Table of Contents

 - What is it?

-During differentiation, cells change a lot:- Cell walls and protoplasm undergo structural changes.
+During differentiation, cells change a lot:- Cell walls and protoplasm undergo structural modifications due to selective activation and repression of genes.

-- Example: Tracheary elements lose their protoplasm and develop strong, elastic, lignocellulosic secondary cell walls to carry water over long distances.
+- Example: Tracheary elements lose their protoplasm and develop strong, elastic, lignocellulosic secondary cell walls, enabling them to transport water over long distances even under high tension.

 Dedifferentiation